top of page

 ABOUT

-I am a 4th year PhD candidate in economics at Stanford University.
-My research focuses on applied micro-economic topics relating to innovation, industrial organization, and public economics.
+I am currently a 4th year PhD candidate in economics at Stanford University.
+My primary fields are industrial organization and public economics.

 My work is supported by Knight-Hennessy Scholars and Stanford Impact Labs.

-I graduated from Middlebury College in 2017 with a bachelor's degree in economics and political science and have spent time working outside of academia with organizations like the Council of Economic Advisers and NERA Economic Consulting.
+I graduated from Middlebury College in 2017 with a bachelor's degree in economics and political science and have spent time working outside of academia with organizations like the White House Council of Economic Advisers, the Brookings Institution, and NERA Economic Consulting.

 StanfordHeadshots_KateReinmuth-3.jpg